craftcms/docs/docs/4.x/extend/topics.md

 Getting data from users and processing it safely.

-### Controllers
+### Controllers + Routing

-Learn about requests, routing, responses, and Craft’s robust authorization and permissions systems.
+Learn about requests, routing, URL rules, responses, and Craft’s robust authorization and permissions systems.

 <See path="controllers.md" />
 <See path="user-permissions.md" />